Fathers’ Rights Attorneys in North Carolina and South Carolina

 The custody litigation process can be overwhelming and discouraging at times, but talking to a knowledgeable, compassionate lawyer makes it so much easier to navigate.
 We take the time to learn about your unique circumstances and desired outcome, so that we can provide the best possible legal guidance.

-If you are a father involved in a child custody dispute in North Carolina or South Carolina, a fathers’ rights attorney from Collins Family Law can help.
+If you are a father involved in a child custody dispute in North Carolina or South Carolina, a fathers’ rights attorney from Collins Family & Elder Law Group can help.
 We have decades of experience guiding fathers through this difficult process.
 You deserve to know your rights and understand all of the legal options available to help you fight for your family.
 Contact our firm today to discuss your legal matters with our attentive team.